LuncyBloont/IvyAnywhere/README.md

 ![demo](IvyAnywhere.png)

 ### Installation:
 Clone or download IvyAnywhere into any directory you see fit.
-Open Blender and install the *.py file as a addon.
+Open Blender and install the *.py file as an addon.

 ### Usage:
 In the objects view, first choose a object as building or stone.
 Then set the cursor to any location near by the chosen object (or the surface of it is better).